‘General Hospital’ Ready To Resume Airing New Episodes, But It’s A Bit Complicated

 “An all-new episode of #GH is coming your way today.
 It will air in areas not impacted by the ongoing news coverage and be made available online for those which are.
 All you’ll need to watch is an internet connection.
 Come back here after 8PM EST for direct access.
 See you then!” detailed the tweet.

 Some Canadian fans immediately wondered where they stood in this, as they are not necessarily able to access the usual online options that U.S. viewers can.
-It would seem likely that Canadians will jump back into seeing new episodes on a daily basis rather than encore shows, but it doesn’t look as if ABC has addressed this specific question directly yet.
+It would seem likely that Canadians will jump back into seeing new episodes on a daily basis rather than encore shows, but it doesn’t look as if ABC has directly addressed this specific question yet.

 ????ABC today will resume airing original unaired episodes of @GeneralHospital pic.twitter.com/wSeLA8dDwd